Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Select the section you’d like to navigate to.

-BCFSA’s information provides clear, concise, easy-to-read explanations of the requirements for real estate professionals under the Real Estate Services Act (“RESA”), Real Estate Services Regulation (“Regulation”), Real Estate Services Rules (“Rules”), and other applicable legislation.
+BCFSA’s information provides clear, concise, easy-to-read explanations of the requirements for real estate licensees under the Real Estate Services Act (“RESA”), Real Estate Services Regulation (“Regulation”), Real Estate Services Rules (“Rules”), and other applicable legislation.

-While this regulatory information outline obligations when it comes to residential tenancies, the Real Estate Services Rules also provide exemptions from the legislative requirements for real estate professionals when they rent out a property that they or a specific family member(s) owns.
+While this regulatory information outline obligations when it comes to residential tenancies, the Real Estate Services Rules also provide exemptions from the legislative requirements for real estate licensees when they rent out a property that they or a specific family member(s) owns.

-Real estate professionals representing manufactured home park owners in the leasing of pads for manufactured homes should note that the Manufactured Home Part Tenancy Act has different requirements from the Residential Tenancy Act discussed below.Learn more about the Residential Tenancy Act
+Real estate licensees representing manufactured home park owners in the leasing of pads for manufactured homes should note that the Manufactured Home Part Tenancy Act has different requirements from the Residential Tenancy Act discussed below.Learn more about the Residential Tenancy Act

-Trading services real estate professionals can provide trading services in relation to rental properties but cannot provide rental property management.
+Trading services real estate licensees can provide trading services in relation to rental properties but cannot provide rental property management.
 Trading services can include assisting a tenant to find a rental unit or assisting a landlord to find a tenant for a rental unit.
 These services do NOT include ongoing rental property management services such as holding deposits, receiving rents, arranging repairs, or conducting move-in/move-out inspections.

 (a) Entering a Tenanted Property